×

 Substituting almond flour with coconut flour is possible.
 If you want to make the pizza with a low carb coconut flour fathead dough, you’ll have to add an extra egg and use 1/3 cup coconut flour instead of the almond flour.

-I love that no matter what kind of nut flour you are using the taste is similar.
+I love that no matter what kind of nut flour you are using, the result is similar.

 When making fathead pizza with coconut flour, each serving has about 115 calories, 4g carbs from which 2g are fiber, so only 2g net carbs.
 Just the nutrition facts slightly change.